 When docs using Halamka's system encounter a patient with a chronic disease, they generate a decision support "screening sheet."
 Each event in the system: an office visit, a lab results report (think the medical equivalent of transactions and customer interactions), updates the patient database.
-Combine that electronic medical record information with artificial intelligence on best practice, and the system can offer recommendations for care, such as, "Patient is past due for an eye exam" or, "Patient should receive pneumovax [a vaccine against infection] this season."
-J. Halamka, "IT Spending: When Less Is More," BusinessWeek, March 2, 2009.
+Combine that electronic medical record information with artificial intelligence18 on best practice, and the system can offer recommendations for care, such as, "Patient is past due for an eye exam" or, "Patient should receive pneumovax [a vaccine against infection] this season."J. Halamka, "IT Spending: When Less Is More," BusinessWeek, March 2, 2009.
 The systems don't replace decision making by doctors and nurses, but they do help to ensure that key issues are on a provider's radar.

 More efficiencies and error checks show up when prescribing drugs.
-Docs are presented with a list of medications covered by that patient's insurance, allowing them to choose quality options while controlling costs.
+Docs are presented with a list of medications covered by that patient's insurance,

+Computer software that seeks to reproduce or mimic (perhaps with improvements) human thought, decision making, or brain functions. allowing them to choose quality options while controlling costs.
 Safety issues, guidelines, and best practices are also displayed.
 When correct, safe medication in the right dose is selected, the electronic prescription is routed to the patients' pharmacy of choice.
 As Halamka puts it, going from "doctor's brain to patients vein" without any of that messy physician handwriting, all while squeezing out layers where errors from human interpretation or data entry might occur.